Photios I of Constantinople: Secular life

-Most of the primary sources treating Photios's life are written by persons hostile to him.
-The chief contemporary authority for the life of Photios is his bitter enemy, Nicetas the Paphlagonian, the biographer of his rival Ignatios.
+Most of the popular sources treating Photios's life are written by persons hostile to him.
+The chief contemporary authority for the life of Photios is his bitter enemy, Niketas David Paphlagon, the biographer of his rival Ignatius.
 Modern scholars are thus cautious when assessing the accuracy of the information these sources provide.
 Little is known of Photios's origin and early years.
-It is known that he was born into a notable family and that his uncle Saint Tarasius had been the patriarch of Constantinople from 784–806 under both Empress Irene (r.
+It is known that he was born into a notable family and that his uncle Saint Tarasius had been the patriarch of Constantinople from 784–806 under both Empress Irene of Athens (r.
 797–802) and Emperor Nikephoros I (r.
 802–811).
 During the second Iconoclasm, which began in 814, his family suffered persecution since his father, Sergios, was a prominent iconophile.
 Sergios's family returned to favor only after the restoration of the icons in 842.
-Certain scholars assert that Photios was, at least in part, of Armenian descent while other scholars merely refer to him as a "Greek Byzantine".
+Certain scholars assert that Photius was, at least in part, of Armenian descent, while others merely refer to him as a "Greek Byzantine".
 Byzantine writers also report that Emperor Michael III (r.
 842–867) once angrily called Photios "Khazar-faced", but whether this was a generic insult or a reference to his ethnicity is unclear.

 Although Photios had an excellent education, we have no information about how he received this education.
 The famous library he possessed attests to his enormous erudition (theology, history, grammar, philosophy, law, the natural sciences, and medicine).
 Most scholars believe that he never taught at Magnaura or at any other university; Vasileios N. Tatakes asserts that, even while he was patriarch, Photios taught "young students passionately eager for knowledge" at his home, which "was a center of learning".
 He was a friend of the renowned Byzantine scholar and teacher Leo the Mathematician.

-Photios says that, when he was young, he had an inclination for the monastic life, but instead he started a secular career.
+Photios I says that, when he was young, he had an inclination for the monastic life, but instead he started a secular career.
 The way to public life was probably opened for him by (according to one account) the marriage of his brother Sergios to Irene, a sister of Empress Theodora, who upon the death of her husband Emperor Theophilos (r.
 829–842) in 842, had assumed the regency of the Byzantine Empire.
-Photios became a captain of the guard (prōtospatharios) and subsequently chief imperial secretary (protasēkrētis).
+Photius became a captain of the guard (protospatharios) and subsequently chief imperial secretary (Protasekretis).
 At an uncertain date, Photios participated in an embassy to the Abbasids of Baghdad.

 Photios achieved a dazzling reputation as a scholar.
-In a feud with Patriarch Ignatios, Photios invented a fanciful theory that people have two souls, for the sole purpose of tricking Ignatios into embarrassing himself by being seen to take it seriously, whereupon Photius withdrew his proposal and admitted he had not been serious.
-The historian John Julius Norwich described this as "perhaps the only really satisfactory practical joke in the whole history of theology."
+In a feud with Patriarch Ignatius, Photios invented a fanciful theory that people have two souls, for the sole purpose of tricking Ignatius into embarrassing himself by being seen to take it seriously, whereupon Photios withdrew his proposal and admitted he had not been serious.
+The historian John Julius Norwich described this as "perhaps the only really satisfactory practical joke in the whole history of theology".